“I don’t want to miss dinner. I gotta have my candied yams!”

 This was the method I had learned about in my labor and delivery class that terrified me.
-Not sure why I was, but I remember someone said it was painful.
-Like labor overall isn’t, but this was going to make it worse, I thought.
+Not sure why that was, but I remember someone said it was painful.
+As if labor overall isn’t, but this was going to make it worse, I thought.

 “I don’t want to do that.
 Do we really have to?”

 The nurse explained everything to us.
-She said would be gentle and all those niceties.
+She said she would be gentle.